MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-azure-ad-connection.md

 4. Select a directory from the dropdown menu, and then select **Connect**.

-   ![Select your Azure AD, and then Connect](media/shared/select-directory-connect.png) If you can't find your directory, contact your Azure AD administrator and request that they add you as a member to the Azure AD.
+   ![Select your Azure AD, and then Connect](media/shared/select-directory-connect.png) If you can't find your directory, contact your Azure AD administrator to request that they add you as a member to the Azure AD.

 5. Select **Sign out**.